-San Diego Forgives A 'Couple Million Dollars' Worth Of Library Overdue Book Fees
+San Diego Forgives $2 Million Worth Of Library Overdue Book Fees

 San Diego's forgetful book borrowers are in luck.